sendwithus/competencies/competencies/mentoring.md

 * Schedule time to do mentoring work.
 A lot of mentoring is giving over time and the mentee will rarely ask for it.

-* Volunteer for mentor positions - Ladies learning code, VicJS, Concat Meetup, HackUVic, BattleSnake, etc?.
+* Volunteer for mentor positions - Ladies learning code, Concat Meetup, BattleSnake, etc...